balena-io/docs/pages/projects.md

 ### Node.js Starter Project
 [Repository][simple-nodejs]

-This is a very simple Hello, World project for [node.js][node] to act as a basis for a node.js Resin.io projects.
-It demonstrates how to configure a working node.js project and install native Linux packages.
+This is a simple Hello, World project for [node.js][node] designed to act as a basis for future work.
+It demonstrates how to install native Linux packages and configure your application.

 ### Cimon
 [Repository][cimon] by [efwe][efwe]